-The SBOS Peer Mentoring program (SPMP) aims to foster a network of students who are interested in and committed to engaging in mentor-protégé relationships.
+The DBOS Peer Mentoring program (SPMP) aims to foster a network of students who are interested in and committed to engaging in mentor-protégé relationships.

 The program's objectives are:

-- To facilitate incoming students’ transitions to SBOS and CGU;
+To facilitate incoming students’ transitions to DBOS and CGU;

-- To provide opportunities for social interaction and networking opportunities among members of the broader SBOS community.
+To provide opportunities for social interaction and networking opportunities among members of the broader DBOS community.

 What do mentors and protégés do?

 The exact nature of mentoring varies depending on the specific needs of the protégé and the experiences and skills of the mentor.
 SPMP mentors and protégés generally meet in an informal setting to discuss topics such as classes, getting involved in research, negotiating the transition to graduate school from either the workplace or college, internship and job opportunities, time management, and balancing the demands of coursework and research with personal life.
 Some protégés have goals related to improving specific skills, such as writing, public speaking, or interviewing.
 Others seek primarily to increase their social and professional networks, including meeting other students with similar interests with whom they might collaborate.